GED® (General Educational Development)

 NOTE: Students under the age of 18, need to call the ABE program for further information.

-There are two ways for a student to earn a GED.
+There are two ways for a student to earn a high school diploma.

-Step 2 – Attend a new student orientation and placement test with the ABE program.
+Step 2 – Attend a new student orientation with the ABE program.